Body Piercing & Jewelry Glossary

-Canine Bites Piercing: Comprised of 4 single piercings done on both sides of the upper and lower lips.
+Canine Bites Piercing: A piercing comprised of 4 single piercings done on both sides of the upper and lower lips.

 Captive Bead Ring (CBR): A popular style of ring that holds a bead in place tightly by clamping it between the two bent ends.

 Cartilage: The tissue that gives shape to the nose and ears.
-(Cartilage Piercing generally refers to the piercings in the ear.)
+(Cartilage piercings generally refer to the piercings in the ear.)

-Cheek Piercings: Usually performed as a pair, Cheek piercings are facial piercings done in symmetrical fashion on the cheeks.
+Cheek Piercings: Usually performed as a pair, cheek piercings are facial piercings done in a symmetrical fashion on the cheeks.

-Chloroxylenol: Antiseptic and disinfectant which is used for skin disinfection and cleaning surgical instruments.
+Chloroxylenol: An antiseptic and disinfectant that is used for skin disinfection and cleaning surgical instruments.

-Circular Barbell: A horseshoe-shaped barbell that has a small gap and balls at either end.
+Circular Barbell: A horseshoe-shaped barbell that has balls at either end.